Skip to main content

 2 mentions Positive Neutral Negative

-The game offers three difficulty levels, enhancing replayability, which is further extended by player-imposed challenges such as using specific weapons or executing particular combos in all fights.
+The game offers three difficulty levels, enhancing replayability, which is further boosted by players setting their own challenges like using specific weapons or combos in all fights.

-• “There are three difficulty levels for the game, and the replay value is enhanced by self-imposed challenges like using specific weapons or completing certain combos in all your fights.”
+• “There are three difficulty levels for the game, and the replay value is enhanced by self-imposed challenges like using a specific weapon or executing certain combos in all your fights.”

 • optimization